krishnasoni260207/Hackathon/README.md

 ## License

-This project was created as part of a Rime voice AI hackathon submission.
+This project was created as a submission for a Rime voice AI hackathon.

+One important thing: no formal open-source license has been applied to this repository.
+That means the default "all rights reserved" rule applies — others are not automatically permitted to copy, modify, or redistribute this code.
+If you intend for this project to be reused or built on beyond the hackathon, add an explicit license file (for example, MIT or Apache 2.0) before sharing the repository publicly.